 Already have an account?
 Log In

 Nylon has the biggest variety of properties.
-At Sculpteo we offer Nylon PA12, Nylon PA11/12, and Nylon 3200 Glass-filled.
-Nylon PA12 comes in 17 different colors, 5 finishes, and 2 layer thickness.
+At Sculpteo we offer Nylon PA12 and Nylon 3200 Glass-filled.
+Nylon PA12.
 Your parts will come out strong, but if your model has a small wall thickness, it will be flexible at the same time.
 The melting point for Nylon PA12 is a minimum of 170°C and a maximum of 180°C .
 With SLS technology you can really experiment with your design.

 Jet Fusion is an Additive Manufacturing technology developed by HP.
 It produces the parts by a fusing agent being applied on each layer.
 Jet Fusion PA12 material really stands out as a 3D printing plastic.
 It is stronger than Nylon, provides you with some level of flexibility and at the same time, it is resistant to chemicals, especially hydrocarbons, aldehydes ketones, mineral bases, and salts, as well as alcohols, fuels, detergents, oils, and fats.
 Those are some pretty impressive qualities of our Jet Fusion PA12.

 Now we will talk about Additive technologies with the application of metal materials.
-Selective Laser Melting (SLM) is a 3D printing technology which uses metal powder to produce your parts.
+Selective Laser Melting (SLM) and Direct Metal Laser Sintering (DMLS) are 3D printing technologies that use metal powder to produce your parts.
 A layer of metal powder is spread and then fused locally in a full melting process.
-At Sculpteo we use Aluminium AlSi7Mg0,6 which is composed mostly of 90% aluminum, 7% silicone and 0.6% magnesium.
+At Sculpteo we use Aluminium AlSi7Mg0,6 which is composed mostly of 90% aluminum, 7% silicone, and 0.6% magnesium.
 This material can be subjected to high voltage, it is durable and lightweight at the same time, which might be crucial for your project.

 Get the latest 3D printing news delivered right to your inbox